Buffett's Berkshire sells newspaper business, including hometown paper, to Lee Enterprises

-(Reuters) - Warren Buffett’s Berkshire Hathaway Inc (BRKa.N) said on Wednesday it is selling its newspaper operations to Lee Enterprises Inc (LEE.N), abandoning an industry the billionaire investor had long supported and defended even as its financial prospects deteriorated.
+Jan 29 (Reuters) - Warren Buffett’s Berkshire Hathaway Inc said on Wednesday it is selling its newspaper operations to Lee Enterprises Inc, abandoning an industry the billionaire investor had long supported and defended even as its financial prospects deteriorated.

 Lee, whose papers include the St. Louis Post-Dispatch, said it will pay $140 million in cash for the 30 daily newspapers and several dozen weekly and other products owned by BH Media Group.